mathurah/karboninja/README.md

 We're hoping to incorporate blockchain technology and put all the information on a ledger to make carbon emissions data accessible to consumers as well, for greater visibility.

-Link to website: www.mathurahravigulan.com/karboninja Link to pitchh deck: https://docs.google.com/presentation/d/1QLXlBsKhEBocet8ckiC-C5UNuUSsbz_EhfnVsLuEjs0/edit?usp=sharing
+Link to website: www.mathurahravigulan.com/karboninja Link to pitch deck: https://docs.google.com/presentation/d/1QLXlBsKhEBocet8ckiC-C5UNuUSsbz_EhfnVsLuEjs0/edit?usp=sharing